Sato-Tate groups of abelian threefolds: The lower bound via explicit realizations

 (The invariant polarization is of type $(1,1,3)$.)
 To exhibit an explicit example, following a suggestion of Noam Elkies, we construct $\rho$ by identifying $G_{25} \rtimes \cyc 2$ with $\Unitary(3, 2) \rtimes \Gal(\F_4/\F_2)$ and considering the $2$-torsion Galois representation of a generic Picard curve over $\Q$.

-We verify that the Picard curve $C: y^3 = x^4 + x + 1$ used in Example~\ref{exa:type B} has maximal mod-$2$ Galois image.
+We verify that the 2-adic Galois representation for the Jacobian of the Picard curve $C: y^3 = x^4 + x + 1$ used in Example~\ref{exa:type B} has maximal mod-$2$ Galois image.
 Note that the $64$ theta characteristics form a principal homogeneous space for $\Jac(C)[2]$.
 The $28$ odd theta characteristics correspond to the bitangents of $C$; for a Picard curve, the line at infinity is a distinguished bitangent, so we have a Galois action on the other $27$.
 We compute this action by following a suggestion from \cite[\S 2]{PSV11}.
 The bitangents are the lines $y = ax + b$ for which we have an equality of polynomials in $x$:

 for suitable values of $\kappa_1, \kappa_0$.
 By comparing the coefficients of $x^3$ and $x^2$, we see that

 Equating the remaining coefficients yields two additional equations:

 Eliminating $b$ yields an equation in $A = \tfrac{1}{2} a^3$: